TimMcCool/scratchattach/wiki/get_your_session_id.md

-# How to get your session id from your browser's cookies:
+# How to get scratchsessionid from your browser's cookies:

 __*If you use Safari, you will not be able to find your session id using cookies.
 Download another browser, such as [Google Chrome](https://www.google.com/chrome/), to be able to view your session id.*__